zju-jiyicheng/SpecVLM/ReadMe.md

 After runing the script, the evaluation result will be stored in results/.

 ## Note
+- Our method primarily targets resource-constrained long-video scenarios, where GPU memory bandwidth constitutes the main bottleneck during inference.
+Users are advised to set the input length according to GPU capacity.
+- In principle, our approach is lossless, with only minimal impact introduced by the attention implementation and data type settings.

 ## Citation
 If you find CausVid useful or relevant to your research, please kindly cite our papers: